IELTS Vocabulary P (Part 6)

 proportionate adj.
 Being in proportion.

 propriety n.
-Accordance with recognized usage, custom, or principles.
+Accordance with recognised usage, custom, or principles.

 propulsion n.
 A driving onward or forward.